 - 1. The statement of net position includes all of the Department's assets and liabilities, with the difference reported as net position.
 Over time, increases or decreases in the Department's net position may serve as a useful indicator of whether financial position is improving or deteriorating. - 2.
 The statement of activities reports how the Department's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will not result in cash flows until future fiscal periods (such as sick leave).
+Thus, revenues and expenses are reported in this statement for some items that will not result in cash flows until future fiscal periods (such as compensated absences).

-The government-wide financial statements reflect the Department's only program, public safety, which is a governmental activity.
-Governmental activities are supported mostly by City general revenues and intergovernmental revenues (grants).
+The government-wide financial statements reflect the Department's only program, public safety.
+The Department's activities are supported primarily by City general revenues and intergovernmental revenues (grants).
 Complete financial statements of the City may be obtained from the City of Kansas City, Missouri, 414 East 12th Street, Kansas City, Missouri 64106.